canonical/ossa/ossa-full/README.md

 	```

 ### Transfer Results to your machine
-Once ossa-full.sh has completed, you will most likely need to send to the file to the team performing the assessment.
+Once ossa-full.sh has completed, you may want to collect the data from the machine.
 * The name and path of the archive will be presented once the script has completed:

 	```